- 1 bunch red beets (1 1/2 lb), peeled and 1/2-inch diced

 Step 1 Heat oven to 425°F. Line 13x9-inch (3-quart) baking dish with foil.
 Place beets in baking dish; drizzle with 1 tablespoon of the olive oil and the honey.
 Sprinkle with sumac and salt.
 Bake 40 to 45 minutes or until tender when pierced with paring knife.

 Step 2 Reduce oven to 375°F. Line rimmed cookie sheet with foil.
 In small bowl, mix remaining 2 tablespoons olive oil, the cumin and coriander.
-Lightly brush mixture on all sides of each boat.
-Place boats on cookie sheet.
+Lightly brush mixture on all sides of each bowl.
+Place bowls on cookie sheet.
 Bake 5 to 8 minutes or until brown and firm to the touch.
-Boats will crisp as they cool.
+Bowls will crisp as they cool.
 Remove to cooling rack to cool.

-Step 3 Spread hummus in boats.
+Step 3 Spread hummus in bowls.
 Top with arugula and beets.
 Sprinkle with goat cheese and walnuts.

 NutritionCalories290(Calories from Fat140),Total Fat16g(Saturated Fat4 1/2g,Trans Fat0g),Cholesterol10mgSodium510mgTotal Carbohydrate29g(Dietary Fiber5g Sugars10g),Protein8g;% Daily Value*:Vitamin A8%;Vitamin C10%;Calcium15%;Iron15%; Exchanges:1 Starch; 0 Fruit; 1/2 Other Carbohydrate; 0 Skim Milk; 0 Low-Fat Milk; 0 Milk; 2 Vegetable; 0 Very Lean Meat; 0 Lean Meat; 0 High-Fat Meat; 3 Fat; Carbohydrate Choices:2